nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `findPriority high`

 <a name="clearAssignees"></a>
-### 10. Remove all Members Assigned to a Task: `clearAssignees`
+### 10. Clear all Members Assigned to a Task: `clearAssignees`

-If you have accidentally assigned a task to the wrong group of members, you can easily remove all members assigned to that task with the task index you specified.
+If you have accidentally assigned a task to the wrong group of members, you can easily clear all members assigned to that task with the task index you specified.

 Format: `clearAssignees INDEX`